Alexandra Dariescu: Early life and education

-Dariescu was born in Iași, Romania, in 1985 where she started studying the piano at the age of 7 with Cornelia Apostol and Mihaela Constantin.
+Dariescu was born in 1985 in Iași, Romania, and began studying the piano at the age of 7 with Cornelia Apostol and Mihaela Constantin.
 Her concerto debut was at the age of 9 with the Moldova Philharmonic Orchestra.

 At the age of 17, Dariescu won the Constantin Silvestri scholarship which led her to move to the UK to study at Pocklington School.
-In 2014, she was awarded the Associated Board of the Royal Schools of Music (ABRSM) scholarship for her undergraduate studies at the Royal Northern College of Music.
+In 2004, she was awarded the Associated Board of the Royal Schools of Music (ABRSM) scholarship for her undergraduate studies at the Royal Northern College of Music.
 Dariescu made her UK debut at the Bridgewater Hall in 2006, where she performed Mozart Piano Concerto No. 15 with André de Ridder and the RNCM Chamber Orchestra live on BBC Radio 3.
 She studied under Mark Ray, Nelson Goerner, Alexander Melnikov and Dina Parakhina, graduating in 2008 with 1st class Hons and the Gold Medal.
 Dariescu has been an RNCM's Honorary Associate Artist since 2016 and their Associated Member since 2020.

 In 2008, Dariescu won the Young Concert Artist Trust competition (YCAT).
 In the same year, Dariescu started her Masters at the Guildhall School of Music and Drama with Ronan O’Hora and became the first pianist on the YCAT/ Royal Philharmonic Society Philip Langridge Mentoring Scheme, mentored by Dame Imogen Cooper.
 While at the GSMD, Dariescu won the Guildhall Wigmore Prize and graduated with Distinction and a Fellowship.
 She went back to study at the GSMD in 2016 for a one year course in Creative Entrepreneurship.

-Since 2012, Dariescu attended several times the Verbier Festival Academy, studying with Dmitri Bashkirov, Menahem Pressler, Gábor Takács-Nagy and was awarded the Verbier Festival CUBS Award.
+Since 2012, Dariescu attended the Verbier Festival Academy several times, studying with Dmitri Bashkirov, Menahem Pressler, Gábor Takács-Nagy and was awarded the Verbier Festival CUBS Award.
 Dariescu studied with Dominique Merlet at the Academy de Villecroze, Philippe Cassard at the Tibor Varga Academy in Sion, Sir András Schiff in New York, London and Gstaad and Boris Berman at the Holland Music Sessions.

 Dariescu has played with orchestras including the BBC Symphony Orchestra, the London Philharmonic Orchestra, the Royal Liverpool Philharmonic, the European Union Youth Orchestra, the Moscow Philharmonic Orchestra, the Orchestre Symphonique de Québec and the Sichuan Symphony Orchestra.